will-thompson-k/deeplearning-nlp-models/README.md

 - [ ] `tests`: Light (and by no means comprehensive) coverage.
 - [ ] `notebooks`: Contains the notebooks and write-ups for each model implementation.
 - [ ] `run_tests.sh`: If you want to run the tests yourself (you can also use `setup.py test`).
-*Warning*: Some of the regression tests cause the whole suite to take a few mins to run.
+*Warning*: test_trainer.py cause the whole suite to take a few mins to run.
+Skip that test if you want to test the code quickly.
 - [ ] `run_pylint.sh`: If you really like linting code.

 ## Requirements